Table of contents

 DevOps is a methodology that aims to enhance productivity throughout the whole software development lifecycle (SDLC).
 Plan, code, test, deploy, monitor, and — through feedback — plan and allow the cycle to repeat.
 This infinite loop is one of the most distinctive traits of DevOps, and the loop is often termed the CI/CD pipeline.

-DevOps principles imply that an IT team creates software that completely satisfies user requirements, deploys quickly, and performs well right away.
+DevOps principles imply that an IT team creates software that satisfies user requirements, deploys quickly, and performs well immediately.
 Businesses use a mix of culture and technology.

 Developers and project managers should discuss the project and collaborate on incremental upgrades, which shall go live irrespective of one another, to align the product to expectations.
-The IT teams shall witness the seamless movements of code development and deployment with the CI/CD pipeline with stunted production duration.
+The IT teams shall witness the seamless code development and deployment moments with the CI/CD pipeline with stunted production duration.

-DevOps lifecycle employs containers or other techniques to ensure the program behaves consistently from development through testing and into production to release good code.
-Developers should support the software if it has a massive shelf-life.
+The DevOps lifecycle employs containers or other techniques to ensure the program behaves consistently from development through testing and into production to release good code.
+Developers should support the software if it has a massive shelf life.

 Useful link: Pros and Cons of DevOps Methodology and its Principles